Installation•Usage•License• Documentation

 somePath = somePath.resolved

-A file can be made using File
+A file can be made using File with a DataType for its data type.

 let plistFile = File<NSDictionary>(path: Path.UserDesktop + "sample.plist")